PulsarHRI/pulsarhri.github.io/docs/python_api/example_advanced_features.md

 # Advanced Features

-This example demonstrates advanced configuration and control of a PULSAR HRI actuator.
-It builds upon the basic example.
+These code snippets demonstrates more advanced configuration and control of a PULSAR HRI actuator.
+It builds upon the basic example so you can upgrade it by adding these features.

 In this document you will learn how to:

-* 🔄 Reset the encoder to define a custom zero position
-* 🆔 Change the actuator's PCP address dynamically
+* 🆔 Change the actuator's PCP address
 * ⚙️ Tune performance profiles (torque and speed)
 * 🎛️ Set custom control parameters (e.g., stiffness and damping)
 * 💾 Optionally save configuration to persistent memory

-These features are useful for fine-tuning actuator behavior, multi-actuator setups, and persistent deployment scenarios.

-## Apply Advanced Configuration

-The code shows several features of the PULSAR HRI actuator:

-### Changes the actuator's address
+## Changes the actuator's address

 Sets a new address.
 This gets stored in the actuator's persistent memory, so it will be retained across power cycles.
 For actuators we recommend to use addresses from 0x10 (16) Lower addresses are reserved for adapters and special purposes.